wick3dr0se/arch-linux-installation-guide/README.md

-# Arch Linux Indtallation Guide
+# Arch Linux Installation Guide
 #### The goal of this guide is to provide an easier to interpret, while still chomprehensive how-to for installing Arch Linux on x86_64 architecture devices.
 This guide primarily focuses on utilizing systemd to keep it as close to minimal as possible; there are refrences if you prefer a different network tool or boot loader.
 ###### This guide is a mix of knowledge and information taken directly from the [Arch Wiki](https://wiki.archlinux.org/title/Installation_guide)
 ----
-### ISO creation
+### Live Media Creation
-if your system can access linux commands, use [dd](https://wiki.archlinux.org/title/Dd) to create a bootable installation image on a usb/sd card from the [downloaded](https://archlinux.org/download/) iso -- for more, see how to  create an installer image [here](https://wiki.archlinux.org/title/USB_flash_installation_medium).
+if your system can access linux commands, use [dd](https://wiki.archlinux.org/title/Dd) to create a bootable installation image on a usb/sd card from the [downloaded](https://archlinux.org/download/) iso -- for more, see how to  create an installer image [here](https://wiki.archlinux.org/title/USB_flash_installation_medium)

 when you've sucessfully created a bootable image from the iso, attach the device and boot into the live enviornment. secure boot must be disabled from the [bios](https://en.m.wikipedia.org/wiki/BIOS) to boot the installation medium